wavefrontHQ/python-client/wavefront_lambda/README.md

 | aws.lambda.wf.coldstart_event.count| Counter           | Count of number of cold starts.                                         |
 | aws.lambda.wf.duration.value      | Gauge              | Execution time of the Lambda handler function in milliseconds.          |

+Note: Having the same metric name for any two types of metrics will result in only one time series at the server and thus cause collisions.
+In general, all metric names should be different.
+In case you have metrics that you want to track as both a Counter and Delta Counter, consider adding a relevant suffix to to differentiate one metric name from another.

 The Lambda wrapper adds the following point tags to all metrics sent to wavefront:

 | Point Tag             | Description                                                                   |